moos/wordnet-db/README.md

   ...
 ```

 Package is about __10 MB__ in size and uncompresses to about 34 MB.
-The DB file WNdb-3.0.tar.gz is unpacked at install time.
+The DB file WNdb-3.1.tar.gz is unpacked at install time.

-For older nodes < 0.6, use

-    npm install WNdb@3.0.0

 Description
 ------------

-This package contains the core DB files of WordNet 3.0 downloaded from [WordNet files](http://wordnet.princeton.edu/wordnet/download/current-version/).
+This package contains the core DB files of WordNet 3.1 downloaded from [WordNet files](http://wordnet.princeton.edu/wordnet/download/current-version/).

 Other "[standoff](http://wordnet.princeton.edu/wordnet/download/standoff/)" files may be added in the future.